danjgale/nii-masker/README.md

 }
 ```

-This set up is convenient when your `output_dir` and `input_files` vary on a subject-by-subject basis, but your post-processing and atlas might stay constant across subjects and are thus stored in the project's configuration file.
-The configuration file therefore helps you keep track of what you did to extract out the timeseries.
+This set up is convenient when your `output_dir` and `input_files` vary on a subject-by-subject basis, but your post-processing and atlas might stay constant.
+Therefore, constants across subjects can be stored in the project's configuration file.
+The configuration file helps you keep track of what you did to extract out the timeseries.

 # Upcoming features
 - Built-in support for atlases that can be fetched directly from `nilearn`